rrbaker/ananse-map/README.md

 3. Innovation: promotes creativity and nurtures new ideas

-From July through October 2016, our team will develop, test, and then implement the platform to collaboratively host all these spaces.
+From July through December 2016, our team will develop, test, and then implement the platform to collaboratively host all these spaces.

 General details:
 - Visual map (split into two maps) of all spaces and events: http://anansegroup.com/mapping.html